Which Auto Insurance Companies Offer the Best Customer Service?

 We asked consumers who had recently made auto insurance claims to rate their companies “inferior,” “adequate,” or “superior” on several elements of service.
 Our ratings tables show what percentage of policyholders rated each company “superior” on each survey question.
 Click here for a further description of our policyholder survey and other research methods and how to interpret them.

-As you can see, our ratings tables reveal big differences in how customers rated companies.
-For our survey question “overall claims-handling quality,” for example, scores range from 92 percent for Amica and 91 percent for USAA to 31 percent for National General.
+As you can see, the table reveals big differences in how customers rated companies.
+For our survey question “overall claims-handling quality,” for example, scores range from 78 percent or higher for Amica, Auto-Owners, Chubb, and USAA to 54 percent or less for Esurance, Kemper, Mercury, Metromile, and Progressive.

 Feedback from Auto Body Shops